 Most people who are arrested for or charged with driving under the influence of drugs/alcohol (DUI) in the state of Florida have a number of questions and concerns.
 At Monroe & King, P.A., we understand that you need answers.
-Take a look at our frequently asked questions about DUI in Florida to learn more about your rights, your options, and what to expect from the DUI process.
+Take a look at our DUI frequently asked questions in Florida to learn more about your rights, your options, and what to expect from the DUI process in Florida.